 As with the previous course on Teaching Yoga for Stress and Burnout (see above), these two-day courses will explore how psycho-social stress – the ‘neck-up’, ruminating stress we tend to get stuck in in modern societies – can affect people and how the modern body needs special consideration for the way the average student lives their lives.
 Stress and trauma will be discussed as key contributing factors to CFS.

 This course follows on well from the Teaching Yoga for Stress and Burnout one, for a well-rounded and in-depth experiential understanding of how it feels to move and live from an exhausted state.
 It can also be done without participation of that course.
 The course can be taken on its own or in conjunction (at any time) with the one for Teaching Yoga for Stress and Burnout (see above) for accreditation for the full 5 day course, on completion of a final assessment.

 To coincide with the release of her new book Yoga Therapy for Digestive Health (Singing Dragon 2018), Charlotte Watts leads this day to explore the theory and practice for yoga teachers, yoga therapists, experienced practitioners and other body and movement therapists and workers.
 These day (or two day) workshops will cover the fascial, stress, trauma and sensory connections with digestive issues that are so relevant within yoga philosophy and practice.

-Following the content from Charlotte and Leah’s teacher trainings for Stress, Burnout and Chronic Fatigue (as well as some of Charlotte’s Digestive Health content), this refuge for those who teach others is a space to connect with your true needs and self-care – to both feel independent in your self-enquiry and held by a community of like-minded folk.
+Following the content from Charlotte’s teacher trainings for Stress, Burnout and Chronic Fatigue (as well as some of her Digestive Health content), these weekends for yoga teachers provide refuge for those who teach others.
+They are spaces to connect with your true needs and self-care – to both feel independent in your self-enquiry and held by a community of like-minded folk.
 The lovely yoga studio will be held as a silent space for you to use as you need.